top of page

 Written for the stage, there is now an exciting new screenplay.

-SYNOPSIS: A young woman, Violet, survives a storm that has drowned her twin brother.
-Orphaned and heartsick, she lands on a beach where her brother's suitcase washes ashore.
-On impulse, she climbs into his clothing and restarts her life as a boy.
-She soon falls in love... wearing the wrong clothes.
+SYNOPSIS: Violet survives a storm at sea that drowns her twin brother.
+When his suitcase washes up onshore, she impulsively climbs into his clothing and restarts her life as a boy.
+She soon falls in love...wearing the wrong clothes.

-A WILD THING, inspired by 3 different productions of Shakespeare’s Twelfth Night, transports characters and circumstance into the youthful renaissance of the 1960s.
-AWT was partly developed at the Mercer Writers Colony at Goodspeed and was a Finalist for a 2024 Dramatists Guild Foundation Fellowship: "Among the top 25, we firmly believe your voice contributes significantly to the vibrant landscape of musical theater."
+Inspired by one of Shakespeare’s most popular comedies, A WILD THING transforms characters and circumstance into the youthful renaissance of the 1960s.
+AWT was partly developed at the Mercer Writers Colony at Goodspeed and was a Finalist for a 2023 Dramatists Guild Foundation Fellowship: "Among the top 25, we firmly believe your voice contributes significantly to the vibrant landscape of musical theater."

 "An adaptation like no other... illuminating our own time through the lens of '60s conflict and culture."